AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-text-formatting/c-text-formatting.md

 Language-encoding based on UTF-8 and ISO standards is supported in RTF strings as an alternative to the standard RTF character encoding mechanisms.
 This allows applications to send non-English text to the server without knowledge of RTF encoding.

-All non-HTTP compliant characters must be properly escaped, if the string is to be transmitted via http.
+All non-HTTP compliant characters must be properly escaped, if the string is to be transmitted by way of http.
 Only '=', '&', and '%' need to be escaped if the string is incorporated into the `catalog::Modifiers` field of an image catalog record.
 Control characters, including `<CR>`, `<LF>`, and `<TAB>` should always be removed.

 The Image Serving text engines interpret a sub-set of commands defined by the Rich Text Format (RTF) Specification, version 1.6.
 This sub-set is focused on font/character formatting, simple paragraph formatting, and support for international fonts and character sets.
 More advanced formatting constructs, such as style sheets and tables, are not supported at this time.